mdlee/thurstonianRanking/README.md

 The MATLAB script `ThurstoneRank_2.m` applies the model to the same datasets from the original paper.
 It relies on the [trinity](https://github.com/joachimvandekerckhove/trinity) package to connect MATLAB to JAGS.

-The results for each dataset are summarized by the plotting functions `tauPerformance.m` and `aggregateScatter.m`, and are provided in the resultsFigures subfolder.
+The results for each dataset are summarized by the plotting functions `tauPerformance.m`, `aggregateScatter.m` and `latentTruth,m`, and are provided in the resultsFigures subfolder.
 These plots take essentially the same form as those in the paper.
-Note that the aggregateScatter plots order the items according to the Thurstonian order, not the ground truth.
+Note that the aggregateScatter and latentTruth plots order the items according to the Thurstonian order, not the ground truth.
 These plotting functions use the color pallette provided by `PantoneSpring2015.mat`.

+Also provided is a function `probabilityTable.m` that returns a matrix of pairwise comparisons between the items, giving the probability that the row item is greater than the column item on the criterion.
+This function also generates a text file with the table in Latex form.

 The data are loaded by the `loadData.m` function, and the same data are also available in the `RankingData.xlsx` spreadsheet.